 Using an electric smoker will certainly cost lesser than using a propane smoker.
 On a rough estimate, it takes about $4 of propane consumption to keep your propane running at a moderate heat for 10 hours.
 On the other hand, you need about 12kwh of electricity consumption to run your electric smoker for 10 hours.
 On average, a kilowatt costs about $.10.
 This means that you are likely going to spend about $1.2 to use your electric smoker for 10 hours.
 It’s obvious that an electric smoker is far less expensive than a propane smoker on a long run.

-The information above can help you decide which type of smoker you need when smoking your meat.
+The information above can help you decide which type of smoker you need when smoking your meat either an automatic electric smoker or other types of smokers found on the market.
 If you are looking at breaking down cost and convenience, an electric smoker will be more ideal.
 On the other hand, if you are considering taste of food, weather condition, and reliability, a propane smoker may be a better choice for you.